-Do you know what is defined as a community or feral cat?
-These are cats that are living outdoors in your neighborhood and surviving well in their environment.
+Community or feral cat are cats that are living outdoors and surviving well in their environment.
 These are not cats that would be comfortable living in an indoor environment.
 The Almost Home Humane Society Trap-Neuter-Return program assists local individuals caring for these cats with altering any unsterilized cats and returning them to their original location.

 Are you feeding outdoor or community cats?
 If so, Almost Home would like to register you as a Community Caretaker.
 Why should you become a community caretaker?